Aliases for HDAC7 Gene

 GeneCards Summary for HDAC7 Gene

 HDAC7 (Histone Deacetylase 7) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
+Among its related pathways are Macrophage Differentiation and Growth Inhibition by METS and Signaling by NOTCH1.
 GO annotations related to this gene include chromatin binding and transcription corepressor activity.
 An important paralog of this gene is HDAC10.

 UniProtKB/Swiss-Prot for HDAC7 Gene